 Body sensing is a practice for a given time when you focus your attention on the sensations in the body.
 These sensations include:-

 This is not an exhaustive list.
 Each of these sensations are felt rather than analysed.
 You begin to return to feeling more embodied.
+This practice is learned through listening to body sensing guided meditations.

 Why Practice Body Sensing